scds/rdm-best-practices/introduction.md

 The last thing to mention is that, as time passes, research data generally becomes less available or entirely lost.

-It's important for you to be mindful of storing your data in such a way that it will let it be accessible and preserved over the long term.
+It's important for you to be mindful of storing your data in such a way that it will be accessible and preserved over the long term.

 ## Let's take a look at Dave

 "Dave" is a graduate student working in Biomedical Science, focused on x-ray imaging of bone tissue samples.
-Dave's data is made up of 3 major components:
+Dave's data is made up of three major components:
-- Image files - x-ray images, microscope images
+- Image files: x-ray images, microscope images
-- Software and hardware configuration files - instrument specific files, scripts, text files
+- Software and hardware configuration files: instrument-specific files, scripts, text files
-- Measurement data files - spreadsheet files, tabular data
+- Measurement data files: spreadsheet files, tabular data

-Dave's data is stored seperately in a few places:
+Dave's data is stored separately in a few places:
 - Image files are quite large (2+ TB) and stored on lab computers and a collection of miscellaneous external hard drives accumulated over the years.
-- The other files are smaller (~10 GB) and stored on a personal laptop and a cloud storage platform (OwnCloud)
+- The other files are smaller (~10 GB) and stored on a personal laptop and a cloud storage platform (OwnCloud).

 The data is not consistently documented.
 Dave's lab is under a lot of pressure, and so rather than doing consistent documentation, he always moves onto the next experiment and the next data collection.
 The data is also not published or shared outside the research group except by direct request.
 No time or energy is put into archiving the research data.

-### What went wrong for Dave
+### What went wrong for Dave?

 This is a normal practice for a lot of researchers, where the research is so intense that we don't think we have time to do documentation and focus on preservation.

-In Dave's case, one of his external hard drives fails, leading to the loss of some of his data.
-This data loss is not discovered for several weeks and there is no back up of this data.
+In Dave's case, one of his external hard drives failed, leading to the loss of some of his data.
+This data loss was not discovered for several weeks, and there's no backup of this data.
 Since there's so much data and it's not well documented, Dave isn't sure which data sets he lost.

 This leaves Dave with two options:
 - Extend his degree while he recollects that data, or
-- Publish what he can, even though the explanatory and statistical power of the study has been reduced
+- Publish what he can, even though the explanatory and statistical power of the study has been reduced.

 ### What could Dave do better in the future?

 1. Dave could make a plan for his data.
-    - A data management plan could help Dave avoid duplication of research and increase use of existing data.
+    - A data management plan could help Dave avoid duplication of research and increase the use of existing data.
     - It can also save time and resources.

 2. Dave could organize and document his data consistently.
     - It would help Dave remember what he does.

-3. Dave could store and back-up his data securely.
+3. Dave could store and backup his data securely.
     - Backing-up his data would prevent data loss.
     - Securing data would protect research participants.

-4. Dave could make sure his data is ready for archival and sharing.
+4. Dave could make sure his data is ready for archiving and sharing.
-    - Getting his data ready would help meet funder & journal requirements.
+    - Getting his data ready would help meet funder and journal requirements.
     - This would also increase visibility and citation credits.

-The rest of this workshop will go through these four major topics: data manangement planning, data organization and documentation, data storage and security, and finally data sharing and archival.
+The rest of this workshop will go through these four major topics: data management planning, data organization and documentation, data storage and security, and finally data sharing and archival.